Thijzert123/homewizard4j/README.md

 ```

 ### Manual devices
-You can also choose to not use the discoverer, but instead initialize a `Device` yourself.
-For this you need the IP address (or domain name) of the device.
-In the example below you see that that is not the only data we give to the constructor.
+You can also choose not to use the discoverer but instead initialize a `Device` yourself.
+For this, you need the IP address (or domain name) of the device.
+In the example below you see that this is not the only data we pass to the constructor.
 That is because we also pass whether the API is enabled on the device (hence the `true` value).
-Then we pass the IP/domain name, port and the API path.
+Then we pass the IP/domain name, port, and the API path.
 You can also choose to use the constructor where you only pass the IP.
-The other values will be default:
+The other values will be the default:
 - API enabled: `true`
 - Port: `80`
 - API path: `/api/v1`

-When using a manual added `Device`, you lose access to some of its fields, for example `getServiceName()`.
-That is because this data is only passed with the discoverer.
+When using a manually added `Device`, you lose access to some of its fields, for example, `getServiceName()`.
+That is because this data is only passed to the `Device` initializer when using the discoverer.
 For more information about if or when data is available, check the methods in the Javadocs.
 ```java
 package io.github.thijzert123.homewizard4j.example;
 import io.github.thijzert123.homewizard4j.v1.*;